Dmitry Yefremov (footballer, born 1995): Club career

-On 5 July 2017, Yefremov re-joined FC Orenburg on a season-long loan deal.
+On 5 July 2017, Yefremov re-joined Orenburg on a season-long loan deal.

 On 17 December 2019 he left CSKA upon the expiration of his contract.

 On 18 February 2020, Yefremov signed for Ural Yekaterinburg.

 On 21 February 2021 he moved to Krylia Sovetov Samara.
 On 25 July 2021, his contract with Krylia Sovetov was terminated by mutual consent.

 International

 Yefremov made his debut for the Russia national football team on 31 March 2015 in a friendly game against Kazakhstan.